 Let’s talk about how much polished concrete costs.
 The price of polished concrete varies according to the following aspects:

-- Square meters of the application
+- Condition of the floor

 - Type of finish (matt, semi-gloss or high gloss)